mathebuddy/mathebuddy-compiler/README.md

 - `Page Breaks`

   A level can be scrolled vertically by the student.
 Doom-scrolling should be avoided (not only) for didactical reasons.
-Page breaks can be inserted by a block containing the keyword `NEWPAGE`.
+Page breaks can be inserted by a `NEWPAGE`-_block_.
 Example:

   ```
   ---